Cohort Objective

 Costs

-The financial framework for this Cohort is designed to be accessible and transparent.
+The financial framework for this cohort is designed to be accessible and transparent.
 The Executive DMin.
-Cohort is priced at $25,000.
+Cohort is priced at $25,000*.
+This includes tuition of $18,900 and $6,100 in program fees paid during the coursework phase (first two years) of the program.

 - Tuition rate = $630/credit hour

-- Included: on-site travel, food, textbooks, and membership into the inaugural AGTS Fellowship of Pentecostal Leaders
+- Fees of $1,016 per semester paid during the coursework phase of the program include on-site experiences, food, required textbooks, dissertation-project mentor and project advisors, and membership into the inaugural AGTS Fellowship of Pentecostal Leaders

-- Not included: Air travel to learning sites, and accommodations
+- Not Included: Air travel to learning sites, accommodations, and editing fees

 Locations